 This is the first of three consecutive years in the Middle School language program, corresponding to the Upper School Level I French course.

-Students attend weekly health and wellness classes throughout the school year.
+Students attend health and wellness classes once per cycle throughout the school year.
+Lessons support students as they continue to develop independence, social relationships, and personal identity.

 Students study a range of literary genres, including historical fiction, science fiction, and non-fiction (memoir), as well as short stories and poems.